fghsgh/fghlib/README.md

 `string.byte()`, `string.char()`, `string.find()`, `string.len()`, `string.lower()`, `string.match()`, `string.reverse()`, `string.sub()`, `string.upper()`\
 In most of these, only indexes into the string matter; these are converted from UTF-8 to bytes before the call to the original string function and back after.
 Big exceptions are `string.lower()` and `string.upper()`, which actually need to know a little about Unicode to work.

-The following function was also added:
+The following functions were also added:

+`unicode.strToUTF(s,i):number`\
+Converts a byte-oriented index to a character-oriented index. `s` is the string in which to look for the character, `i` is the byte-oriented index.

+`unicode.utfToStr(s,i):number`\
+Converts a character-oriented index to a byte-oriented index.
+This is the reverse of `unicode.strToUTF()`.

 `unicode.wlen(s):number`\
 This returns a number, the number of character spaces the string would take up on the screen.
 For example, `"ツ"` returns `2`, while `"a"` returns `1`.